IN CHOOSING WHAT DANCE YOU WANT TO LEARN, YOU MIGHT CONSIDER THE FOLLOWING:

 Like Merengue, it is also an easier dance to learn for beginners.

 It has the same rhythm as Salsa.
-However the steps are easier, allowing the student to focus on learning the syncopated rhythm.
-The tempo is moderate and again both partners turn.
+However the tempo is slower, allowing the student to focus on learning the syncopated rhythm more easily..

 Foxtrot is a casual relaxed dance.
 Think Sinatra, Buble or Astaire for the music.

 The music often has an easygoing feel to it.
 Often jazz music or standards suit Foxtrot.

 The movements match this easygoing sound.
 It is easy to chat and dance.

 Slow dancing will never fade as long as there are weddings and piano bars.